daniel-payne/functions-templates-manager/readme.md

 It then watches for changes and writes them back to the flows.json.
 It also watches the flows.json in-case you change something in the node-red editor and extracts everything again on deploy.

-Put all **three** scripts next to your flows.json, otherwise you will need to set the path to the flows file
+Put all **three** scripts next to your flows.json, otherwise you will need to set the flows file path.

 ```bash
 node functions-templates-watch
 ```

-There are two options you can use
+There are two optional arguments you can send to these scripts

-**--clean** This first removes the /src folder and does a clean extract from flows.json on startup
+**--clean** This first removes the /src folder and does a clean extract from flows.json on startup.
+Don't forget to merge your changes back into node-red using the "review changes" in the node-red editor, as this will overwrite unsaved changes if the script re-starts.

 **--flows-file** This allows you to run the scripts from anywhere, if you don't supply this value it defaults to ./flows.json